deauth-me/fibonacci_sequence_5times/README.md

 # fibonacci_sequence

-five different methods how to generate fibonacci sequence in Python
+Five different methods how to generate Fibonacci sequence in Python.